awsdocs/amazon-workmail-administration-guide/doc_source/domain_verification.md

 1. Open a terminal window\.

-1. Run the following command to list the MX records for your domain:
+1. Run the following command to list the MX records for your domain\.

    ```
    1. dig +short example.com mx